Chymyst/chymyst-core/docs/chymyst-actor.md

 The computation labeled as `c1` receives a message with an `Int` value and performs some processing on it.
 The computation will be instantiated and run concurrently, whenever a message is sent.
 In this way, we made the first step towards the full chemical machine paradigm.

-What should happen if we send several messages quickly?
+What should happen if we quickly send many messages?

 ```scala
 val c1 = go { x: Int ⇒ ... }